Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 - Lightweight, breathable clothing to stay cool during the day

-- Long sleeves or light cover-ups for sun protection
+- Long sleeves or light cover-ups for sun protection — see our complete desert safari outfit guide for detailed clothing recommendations

 - Comfortable, closed shoes to walk easily on sand